tae898/erc/MELD/meld2gmrc/README.md

 ## Things to note

 - The unit of the unix time stamps is milliseconds.
-- Probably this is not perfect.
+- Probably this is not perfect (work in progress).

 ## Requirements